albacoretuna/how-to-annoy-a-web-developer/README.md

 ### Don't Care About The Developer's Craft, or User Experience
 At the end of the day, it's your design that should shine.
 Who cares about meaningless code that developers put together to make the design come to life as a website?.
 Don't compress your image and video assets, and don't let the developer do that for you!
 Website speed is not your problem, it's users'.

+### Don't Read This Book
+There's a good book titled: "Don't let me think" by Steve Krug.
+It can give you a good idea about what works and what doesn't for the web.
+To annoy your web developers, never ever read this book!

-## Section 4  - If You Are in DevOps
+## <a name="devops">Section 4  - If You Are in DevOps</a>
 Naturally you help web developers reach their hard earned product to end users.
 You're the window between developers and users.
 Just like any other persona we discussed, you can be super nice to developers.
 But in case you're interested in making their life harder, we have some tips for you as well.

 ### Tell Them To Use Another Tool
 Is your developer happy using a grunt task?
 Humiliate them by making them use a task runner written in PHP!
 For desired effect tell them to do change the tool just a couple of hours before deploying to production!
 Are your developers all excited about Docker recently?
 Tell them its not time to consider it for now.

-## Section 5   - If You Are a Sexist
-Being a sexist, or even just ignorant about the importance of gender diversity in tech, you can make the lives of web developer harder as well!
-You simply keep developer teams less diverse, and less creative by keeping about half the human population out of web development scene.
-You're the last one that this guid wants to help, but only for the sake of completeness.
-Use this tips to humiliate web developers, at least female web developers!

-### Think Of Quality Whenever Someone Says A Female Developer
-You can annoy female

-## Section 6   - If You Are an Event Organizer
+## <a name="organizer">Section 5   - If You Are an Event Organizer</a>
 So you organize tech events to help the community go forward.
 Very nice.
 You have probably a good will.
 And all that makes it a little hard for you to be able to annoy web developers.
 But still, if you try hard, there are ways to achieve that.

 For example you can always put sponsor satisfaction before the quality of talks.
 If a company is chipping in well, then it doesn't matter what their presentation is about.
 It can even be as none-informative as a YouTube commercial.
 It doesn't matter.
 Just let poor web developers who have traveled long distances to reach your conference, and also have paid a few hundred bucks for tickets, listen to some repetitive, corporate promoting talks.